rashiq/pxb-docs/docs/advanced/smart_memory_estimation.md

 ## How does `Smart memory estimation` work

 Starting with [Percona XtraBackup 8.0.30-23](../release-notes/8.0/8.0.30-23.0.md), while copying redo log entries during the backup phase, Percona XtraBackup computes the memory required for `prepare` phase.
 Percona XtraBackup also takes into consideration the number of InnoDB pages to be fetched from the disk.

-Then Percona XtraBackup checks the server's available free memory and uses that memory up to the limit specified in the `--use-free-memory-pct` option to run `--prepare`.
+Then Percona XtraBackup checks the server's available free memory and uses that memory up to the limit specified in the [`--use-free-memory-pct`](..//xtrabackup_bin/xbk_option_reference.md#use-free-memory-pct) option to run `--prepare`.
 The default value of `--use-free-memory-pct` option is 0.
 This means that the option is disabled by default.
 If, for example, you set the option to 50, 50% of the free memory is used to `prepare` a backup.
 The maximum allowed value is 100.

+Starting with Percona XtraBackup 8.0.32-26, you can enable or disable the memory estimation during the backup phase with the [`--estimate-memory`](..//xtrabackup_bin/xbk_option_reference.md#estimate-memory) option.
+The default value is `OFF`.
+Enable the memory estimation with  `--estimate-memory=ON`.
+In the `prepare`phase, enable the [`--use-free-memory-pct`](..//xtrabackup_bin/xbk_option_reference.md#use-free-memory-pct) option by specifying the percentage of free memory to be used to `prepare` a backup.
+The `--use-free-memory-pct` value must be bigger than 0.

 ## Exapmple of `Smart memory estimation` usage